chpoit/openscad-models/sorting-box/README.md

 # Sorting Boxes

 This is a set of sorting boxes with grid registrations that shouldn't move around when you open and close drawers.
+By default, they are generated in 1\*1 to 5\*5 configurations with or without label lips in up to 6 different positions.

 Heavily inspired by what Alexandre Chappel offers [here](https://www.alch.shop/shop/assortment).
 Show him some support if you're interested in more complex offerings.